uga-libraries/aspace_scripts/README.md

 ## generate_subject-agent_list.py

 Writes all subjects and agents to a spreadsheet with their title and URI.
-This script was made as the first step in a project to cleanup subjects and agents in ArchivesSpace.
+This script was made as the first step in a project to clean up subjects and agents in ArchivesSpace.
 The final step is outlined in update_subjects_agents.py

 ## get_aos_ms30002e.py